istio/istio.io/_docs/concepts/security/authn-policy.md

 Policy is scoped at namespace level, with (optional) target selector rules to narrow down the set of services (within the same namespace as the policy) on which the policy should be applied.
 This aligns with the ACL model based on Kubernetes RBAC.
 More specifically, only admin of the namespace can set policies for services in that namespace.

-Authentication engine is implemented on sidecar.
+Authentication engine is implemented on sidecars.
 For example, with Envoy sidecar, it is a combination of SSL settings and HTTP filters.
-If authentication fails, request will be rejected (either with SLL handshake error code, or http 401, depends on the type of authencation mechanism).
-If success, following authenticated attributes will be generated:
+If authentication fails, requests will be rejected (either with SLL handshake error code, or http 401, depending on the type of authencation mechanism).
+If authentication succeeds, the following authenticated attributes will be generated:

 - **source.principal**: peer principal.
 If peer authentiation is not used, the attribute is not set.
 - **request.auth.principal**: depends on the policy principal binding, this could be peer principal (if USE_PEER) or origin principal (if USE_ORIGIN).